Faculty Resources

 General Research

-- We have a Research Guide to help find USIC's online resources.
+• We have a Research Guide to help you find online resources.

-- We have a Search Guide to help students use USIC default search and EDS.
+• We have a Search Guide to help students use default search settings for filtered results and Ebsco Discovery Search (EDS) to expand searches through Ebsco's"single search" feature.

-Contact us about visiting the library class visits, specialized resource guides for your courses, and teaching research skills for your students.
-We might have a useful resource for your departments.
+Contact us about library class visits, specialized resource guides for your courses, and teaching research skills for your students.
+We might have a useful resource for your department.
 Just ask!
 We are here to answer any of your questions.

 Can't find movies or shorts about a topic you're teaching?
 Check out the resouces below and/or ask us!
 We will search for appropriate educational streaming videos.